 Aviation in Tucson has a rich and colorful history.
 The story began in 1910 when Charles “the bird man” Hamilton landed his Curtis Bi-Plane over 13,000 spectators at the Elysian Grove Amusement Park downtown on the east bank of the Santa Cruz River.
 The following year Robert Fowler and Cal Rodgers competed for a $50,000 prize offered by William Randolph Hearst to the first one to fly coast-to-coast in 30 days or less.
-Fowler started from California, made a landing near the University of Arizona and never got to the east coast.
+Fowler started from California, made a landing near the University of Arizona and continued his journey east.
 Rodgers started from the east coast and landed his Vin Fizz on East 9th Street in Tucson.
 He finally arrived in Long Beach, California, after 84 days (49 in the air) although he crashed nine separate times getting there.
 Neither won the prize, but both succeeded in carving their names in aviation history.

 In 1915, Katherine Stinson, the Schoolgirl Aviatrix, performed aerobatics at the Pima County Fair.
 One of the first women authorized to carry mail for the United States, she dropped a mail pouch flying low over a vacant lot downtown behind the post office and established mail route 668.001, winning the hearts of many Tucsonans.

 Captivated by the technology and intrigued by the possibility, Tucson built the first municipal airport in the country on the Old Nogales Highway, where the Rodeo grounds are today.
 Known as McCauley field and rechristened Fishburn Field, after Tucson City Councilman Randolph Fishburn, the airport was renamed Tucson Municipal Flying Field in 1923.